Ballblazer: Development

-Ballblazer, together with Rescue on Fractalus!, were the first two games developed by the fledgling Lucasfilm Computer Division Games Group.
+Ballblazer and Rescue on Fractalus! were the first two games developed by the fledgling Lucasfilm Computer Division Games Group.
 The Games Group had been established in 1982 on a $1 million funding from Atari, Inc. in exchange for the "right of first refusal" for Atari as publisher.

-Both games were developed with the Atari 8-bit computers and the Atari 5200 console in mind.
+Both games were developed with the Atari 8-bit computers and Atari 5200 console in mind.
 The games were ready by March 1984 and were first publicly revealed on a Lucasfilm press conference on May 8.
-Cartridge versions for the Atari computers and the 5200 were planned to be the released first in the third quarter of 1984, with disk versions for the Commodore 64, IBM PC and Apple IIc and IIe coming under the Atarisoft label in the fourth quarter of that year.
-Ballblazer and Rescue on Fractalus! were also scheduled to be released for then-upcoming Atari 7800 console.
+Cartridge versions for the Atari computers and the 5200 were planned to be the released first in the third quarter of 1984, with disk versions for the Commodore 64, IBM PC, and Apple IIc and IIe coming under the Atarisoft label in the fourth quarter of that year.
+Ballblazer and Rescue on Fractalus! were also scheduled to be released for the then-upcoming Atari 7800 console.

 On July 3, Warner Communications sold all assets of the Consumer Division of Atari, Inc. to Jack Tramiel, and the agreement with Lucasfilm fell through.
 On the Winter Consumer Electronics Show on January 5–8, 1985, with both Ballblazer and Rescue on Fractalus! not yet being released on any platform, Epyx became a distributor for both games, which would be released in disk format for the Atari 8-bit and Commodore 64 computers.
 The Atari 5200 versions were not part of the distribution deal.
-By August 1985 the games have been finally released to the market.
+Epyx finally published the Atari 8-bit versions of both games by May 1985, and the Commodore 64 version of Ballblazer by September of that year.

 Besides the Atari 8-bit and Commodore 64 computers, Ballblazer was ported to the Apple II by K-Byte, and to Amstrad CPC, MSX and ZX Spectrum computers by Activision, who published the game in Europe.
 While the IBM PC port announced in 1984 never materialized, Tramiel's Atari Corporation eventually released the Atari 5200 cartridge version in limited quantities in late 1986, manufactured from the stock inherited from the July 1984 buyout of Atari, Inc.; the cartridge version for the Atari 8-bit computers in December 1987, packaged for their new XE Game System; and the Atari 7800 version in March 1988.
-In Japan, Pony Canyon published a Nintendo Famicom port in 1987.
+In Japan, Pony Canyon published a Nintendo Famicom port in 1988.